shvets/text-interpolator/README.md

 text-interpolator
 =================

-Simple library for interpolation of variables inside the text
+Simple library for interpolation of variables inside the text.